What to Wear Hiking: Perfect Spring Hiking Outfit Ideas for Women

 Gear featured: REI hiking leggings, Oboz Sapphire Mid Waterproof Boots, Teva ReEmber Slip Ons, and Ibex Women’s Indie Hoodie.

 Hitting the trails in the wrong clothes can ruin your adventure.
 If you pack too many layers, you will be hot and uncomfortable, but if you don’t pack enough, you’ll be miserable and cold.
-Therefore, it is important to know what to wear to ensure you are safe and have a great time.
+It is important to know what to wear to ensure you are safe and have a great time.

 First Layer